MagnusdeAart/MagnusdeAart/README.md

 - 👋 Hi, I’m @MagnusdeAart
-- 👀 I’m interested in geopolitcs, international human rights, starship, learning languages (actual and programming) among others :).
+- 👀 I’m interested in geopolitics, international human rights, starship, learning languages (actual and programming) among others :).
 - 🌱 I’m currently learning all things blockchain.
-How to reach me ...you can find me on twitter @realmagnussrm!
+How to reach me ...you can find me on twitter @magnussrm!
 Thanks for reading my profile!

 <!---
 MagnusdeAart/MagnusdeAart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.